We reopened our gates on Monday 12th April and we’re so excited to welcome you all back.

 Can I take my school group into the indoor animal habitats and walk throughs?

-Our indoor animal houses are currently closed.
+You can take your educational group indoor our animal houses and walkthroughs, we ask that all visitors over the age of 11 wear a face covering while visiting any indoor enclosed areas.
 All education visitors over the age of 3 will need to wear a face covering to enter the lemur walkthrough.

 Will your educators be wearing masks during workshops?